chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

                         The number of cycles to produce the expected data for breakpoints.Use it only if you want to customize the number of cycle, the default number of cycle is equal to the total count of the dirna of the sample
   ```
-  After coming to the single_sample folder, sample test can be analysed using the scripts run by one command line:
+  After coming to the sample folder, the sample can be analysed using the scripts run by one command line:

   ``python <Full_PATH>/DIRNA_stats_single_sample.py --sample <sample name>``

 ``<Full_PATH>``:it is the full path of DIRNA-StatsViz folder downloaded.

-For example, using test_data, after coming to the single_sample folder in test_data folder, sample test can be analysed using the scripts run by
+For example, using test_data, after coming to the single_sample folder of test_data folder, sample test can be analysed using the scripts run by

   ``python /home/USERNAME/Downloads/DIRNA-StatsViz-main/DIRNA-StatsViz/DIRNA_stats_single_sample.py --sample test``